thomaspernet/DataAnalysisPy/README.md

-First of all, cities with red values have a larger count of observations than blue one.
-For instance, industry like Sport Activity is concentrated in a very few cities in China (left-right).
-Sport Activity has more blue value spread across the row than red.
-You can zoom-in to see which cities has, indeed, Sport activities industry.
+First of all, cities with red values have a larger count of observations than the blue one.
+For instance, industry like Sports Activity is concentrated in very few cities in China (left-right).
+Sport Activity has more blue values spread across the row than red.
+You can zoom in to see which cities have, indeed, Sports activities industry.
 The city of Shenyang has four observations.
-It means, the industry Sport Activity appears during four years in the city of Shenyang.
-Almost all the other cities do not have this industry.
+It means the industry Sports Activity appears for four years in the city of Shenyang.
+Almost all other cities do not have this industry.